What is a CPAP Machine? Discover the Best CPAP Machines for a Good Night's Sleep

 Those who struggle with the consistent pressure of a CPAP machine may find a BiPAP machine a better option.
 An auto BiPAP machine features pressure settings to guarantee a pleasant night's sleep.
 Like CPAP machines, BiPaps are available in standard and auto pressure and are compatible with any mask.

 There are various mask styles compatible with CPAP machines.
-Choosing a mask depends on your breathing patterns, your desired fit, and the severity of sleep apnea.
+Choosing the best mask for you depends on your breathing patterns, your desired fit, and the severity of sleep apnea.

 Pros & Cons Of Using A CPAP Machine